 White Layers - soap is uncoloured but is scented - 15 - 20g/ml Cranberry Fig

-Set out the ingredients and equipment ready to go - dice the soap bases into small ice cube sized chunks into each of the jugs, prepare micas etc
+- Set out the ingredients and equipment ready to go - dice the soap bases into small ice cube sized chunks into each of the jugs, hydrate the micas etc.

-Firstly melt the soap that is going to be coloured red (clear soap).
-Lightly cover the jug and put in the microwave to melt on medium or medium low heating in short bursts of 30 seconds or so.
-This may take a few minutes, so do keep an eye on it so it doesn't overheat
+- Firstly melt the soap that is going to be coloured red (clear soap).
+Lightly cover the jug and put in the microwave to melt on medium or medium high heating in short bursts.
+This may take a few minutes, so do keep an eye on it so it doesn't overheat.

-Remove from microwave when the soap has melted, stir and add the colours (as set out above) to the clear soap, if you prefer the colours deeper add a little more.
-Spritz any little bubbles or dry spots out with alcohol then add fragrance and stir until they are well combined
+- Remove from microwave when the soap has melted, stir and add the colours (as set out above) to the clear soap.
+If you prefer a deeper colour add a little more.
+Spritz any little bubbles or dry spots out with alcohol then add fragrance and stir until they are well combined.

-Set up the prop for the loaf mould - use chocks to keep it there if necessary, you won't move the mould until each layer has set up
+- Set up the prop for the loaf mould - use chocks to keep it there if necessary.
+Don't move the mould until each layer has set up.

-Check to see if the red soap has set, and if it has, gently remelt the soap.
+- Check to see if the white layer of soap has set, and if it has, gently remelt the red soap.
 Re-arrange the soap mould and prop so that it is sitting on the opposite angle ready for the third layer.
-Spritz the surface with alcohol and then pour the red soap as shown
+Spritz the surface with alcohol and then pour the red soap as shown.

 I finished off my loaf with a thin layer of green soap and then some white spattered soap and glitter

-In a small cup, place one cube (approximately 10g) of white soap and give it a SHORT time in the microwave - take care it boils very quickly.
-Try 10 - 30 seconds on medium-low!
+In a small cup, place one cube (approximately 10g) of white soap and heat it for a SHORT time in the microwave - take care it boils very quickly.
+Try 10 - 30 seconds on medium-low.